 How to set up a phone bank

-Phone banking is extremely easy to set up if you have a phone banking tool like CallHub.
+Phone banking is extremely easy to set up if you have a phone banking software like CallHub.
 However, there are a few things you need planned for your campaign, such as:

 Your volunteers need to be trained on what to talk about and what feedback to store.
 Read more about How to train your campaign volunteers.